Planting native grass is key for a natural quail habitat; especially if you’re raising bobwhites because they use grass for nesting and seed forage.

 Where to Purchase Grass Seed

-Purchasing native grass can be a little tricky depending on available resources.
+Purchasing grass seed can be a little tricky depending on available resources.
 We have this tendency to head to the big box store for everything and I’m going to recommend skipping that instinct because unfortunately they won’t have the knowledge to help.

 Begin at small business/privately owned nurseries first or small feed stores.
 Many times, these specialty businesses sell native grass in pound bag mixes and if they don’t have what you’re looking for they may be able to offer a helpful resource.